reshiramv56/tts_repo/README.md

 ### 1. Audio Quality

 - Spoken-style input with phonetic (kana-based) numbering consistently produces **clean, natural-sounding audio**.
-- Written list-style input using Arabic numerals often introduces breathing-like noise during pauses and less stable prosody and rhythm.
+- Written list-style input using Arabic numerals often introduces:
+  - Breathing-like noise during pauses
+  - Less stable prosody and rhythm

 Overall, spoken-style formatting yields noticeably higher and more consistent audio quality.

+---

 ### 2. Hallucination & Content Control

-As a fully generative model, Chatterbox may occasionally continue speaking beyond the intended text or produce unintended words or short phrases.
+As a fully generative model, Chatterbox may occasionally:

+- Continue speaking beyond the intended text
+- Produce unintended words or short phrases

 For strict, predetermined scripts, this behavior necessitates **post-generation validation and trimming** to ensure the spoken output matches the input text exactly.

+---

 ### 3. Input Formatting Sensitivity

-Chatterbox demonstrates strong sensitivity to input formatting.
-Spoken-style, continuous sentences with natural punctuation yield the best results, while written lists, symbolic numbering, and excessive line breaks result in poorer output.
-In practice, input formatting has a greater impact on output quality than parameter tuning alone.
+Chatterbox demonstrates strong sensitivity to input formatting:

+- **Best results:** Spoken-style, continuous sentences with natural punctuation
+- **Poorer results:** Written lists, symbolic numbering, excessive line breaks

+In practice, input formatting has a **greater impact on output quality than parameter tuning alone**.

+---

 ### 4. Performance & Resource Usage

-The model operates on CPU with acceptable performance for batch generation tasks.
-GPU acceleration significantly improves throughput but is not required.
-The model is loaded once and reused across all generations.
+- Operates on CPU with acceptable performance for batch generation tasks
+- GPU acceleration significantly improves throughput but is not required
+- The model is loaded once and reused across all generations

+---

 ### 5. Input Length Behavior

-Speaking pace gradually increases as input length grows.
-This effect is caused by global prosody planning in single-pass generative TTS.
-Long-form text benefits from sentence-level chunking to maintain consistent pacing.
+- Speaking pace gradually increases as input length grows
+- This effect is caused by global prosody planning in single-pass generative TTS
+- Long-form text benefits from **sentence-level chunking** to maintain consistent pacing

+---

 ## Conclusion & Suitability Assessment

 Chatterbox Multilingual delivers **high-quality, natural-sounding speech** when used with spoken-style input and reference audio for voice conditioning.

+Although trailing hallucinated speech and pause-related noise may occur, these issues can be effectively mitigated through:

+- Sentence-level batch generation
+- Careful input formatting
-Although trailing hallucinated speech and pause-related noise may occur, these issues can be effectively mitigated through sentence-level batch generation, careful input formatting, and post-processing and audio merging logic.
-Overall, Chatterbox Multilingual is well-suited for offline, predetermined interview systems, provided the generation pipeline enforces structured input and validation.
+- Post-processing and audio merging logic

+Overall, Chatterbox Multilingual is **well-suited for offline, predetermined interview systems**, provided the generation pipeline enforces structured input and validation.

 ## Added / Modified Files